 Note: the TOEFL exam does not substitute for the SAT, ACT, or GRE requirement, nor does it fulfill the 6-credit English prerequisite requirement.
 Foreign credentials must be evaluated by an approved agency.
 International Student Services can help.

+Based on the above criteria, selected applicants are invited to interview virtually.
 Admission to the DPT program is highly competitive and meeting minimum requirements does not guarantee admission.
-Decisions on admission are made by a committee of the faculty based on an assessment of the applicant's past academic performance, standardized test scores, references, essay, and commitment to the profession of physical therapy.
+Decisions on admission are made by a committee of the faculty based on an assessment of the applicant's virtual interview, past academic performance, standardized test scores, references, essay, and commitment to the profession of physical therapy.

 Ready to Apply?